Safeguarding and Child Protection

 We actively listen to our children and young people, and take seriously what they tell us.
 We ensure that our staff are aware of, and have the skills to deal with, any child protection or safeguarding concerns, including through statutory training around current initiatives in safeguarding and child protection.
 All new staff have induction training in safeguarding and the Single Central Record (SCR) is updated to reflect this.
 We have robust recruitment procedures and professional development programmes which ensure that all of our staff uphold our strong ethos and values.

 Schools are legally required to follow set procedures to protect children at risk and the Local Authority requires the Headteacher or a designated senior leader to be responsible for Child Protection.
 They must report any obvious or suspected cases of child abuse, which includes non-accidental injury, severe physical neglect, emotional abuse and / or sexual abuse.
-In our schools, the Headteacher has the role of Designated Safeguarding Lead (DSL).
-In addition, the Inclusion Lead in each school is the Deputy Designated Safeguarding Lead (DDSL).
+In our schools, the Headteacher often has the role of Designated Safeguarding Lead (DSL).
+Additionally, each school has one or more Deputy Designated Safeguarding Leads (DDSL).
 Anyone who works with us in an unsupervised capacity with children, whether paid or voluntary, requires DBS (Disclosure Barring Services) certification.

 We ensure all staff and adults with responsibility for children’s safety and welfare are trained to deal with incidents involving distressed or dysregulated behaviour.
 Whilst we consider safe touch to be appropriate (for example, comforting a child by putting an arm around their shoulder), staff only use physical intervention as a last resort, in line with DfE and Local Authority advice.
 If used at all, it will be in the context of a respectful, supportive relationship with the pupil.
 Our priority is to always keep everyone safe and we always aim to ensure minimal risk of injury to pupils and staff.